Glauber-Lachs formula-based analysis of three-pion Bose-Einstein correlation data in $pp$ collisions at 7 TeV from the LHCb Collaboration: Introduction

-As presented in Table~\ref{tab2}, the estimated values for $R$ (fm) in the two-pion case in Table~\ref{tab2} have almost the same magnitudes as those from the LHCb Collaboration~\cite{LHCb:2017pnz}.
-Moreover, the three-pion case also gives very similar values, provided that the dipole expression is assumed for the exchange function ($E_{\rm 2B}$) (see Appendix~\ref{secA}).

-Herein, we change our standpoint from a single-source picture~\cite{Biyajima:1990ku} to use the GL formula with a two-component picture~\cite{Mizoguchi:2020gnm,Mizoguchi:2023zfu}: $\Delta R=R(3\pi)-R(2\pi)=$ 0.08, 0.08, and 0.12 fm, respectively.
-However, $\chi^2$ are still large for two-pion BEC which warrants further consideration.
+As presented in Table~\ref{tab2}, the estimated values for $R$ (fm) in the two-pion case have almost the same magnitudes as those from the LHCb Collaboration~\cite{LHCb:2017pnz}.
+The three-pion case also gives very similar values, provided that the dipole expression is assumed for the exchange function ($E_{\rm 2B}$) (see Appendix~\ref{secA}): $\Delta R=R(3\pi)-R(2\pi)=$ 0.08, 0.08, and 0.12 fm, respectively.
+However, the $\chi^2$ values are still large for two-pion BEC, warranting further consideration.

-We present our new formulas and analysis of two- and three-pion BEC data from the LHCb Collaboration in Section~\ref{sec2}, comparison of two kinds of long-range correlations in Section~\ref{sec3}, and concluding remarks in Section~\ref{sec4}.
+In this study, we change our standpoint from a single-source picture~\cite{Biyajima:1990ku} to use the GL formula with a two-component picture~\cite{Mizoguchi:2020gnm,Mizoguchi:2023zfu}.
+We present our new formulas and analysis of two- and three-pion BEC data from the LHCb Collaboration in Section~\ref{sec2}, comparison of two kinds of long-range correlations (LRCs) in Section~\ref{sec3}, and concluding remarks in Section~\ref{sec4}.
 Appendix~\ref{secA} contains various BE exchange functions and density functions~\cite{Shimoda:1992gb}, while Appendix~\ref{secB} presents an alternative formula.
 In Appendix~\ref{secC}, we present the degree of coherences for four- and five-pion BECs within the GL formula and the core/halo model.
 Furthermore, we examine the correspondence between the GL formula and the core/halo model and derive theoretical expressions for $N^{(4\pi)}/N^{\rm BG}$ and $N^{(5\pi)}/N^{\rm BG}$.